2 Key Ways to Simplify Healthy Eating

 Be sure to leave a comment below to let Chrissy and me know what you think of her post!

 Hey!
 I’m Chrissy, a health coach and personal trainer from SimplyMade Coaching, and I am so honored to know Sheila and to be featured on her amazing blog!

-One thing that I love the most are my kids.
-I’m a stay at home mom juggling a typical mom life with my coaching business on the side.
+One thing that I love the most is my kids.
+I’m a stay-at-home mom juggling a typical mom life with my coaching business on the side.
 With two little ones running around I have had to learn the art of simplifying just about every aspect of my life, seeing that I hardly have time to brush my teeth without an audience these days.

 Even more, having kids has forced me to get in the habit of feeding my family right.
 But it has to be kept simple if I’m going to continue to make healthy eating doable in my life of toddler chaos.

 Creating Healthy Eating Habits

 Establishing a healthy routine for us as moms will translate over to our children and they, too, will reap the huge benefits of eating healthy.
 Something I’ve learned during my short time as a mom so far is that I see myself in my kids, my good qualities, and my bad qualities.
 It’s a humbling thing!
 And I want all of my healthy habits to rub off on them so that they can avoid all of my mistakes and live their life doing more of what they love!

 My main goal for the moms I work with is to give them the knowledge, the tools and the support around how to simplify healthy eating in a health/fitness industry that is full of unnecessary noise.

 I aim to calm the noise from the low-carb, the low-fat, the vegan, the Paleo, the plant-based, the low-calorie, the macro counting, the detoxes, and the everything-in-moderation diets, among many other diets that are out there.

 I mean, when did eating food become so dang complicated?!